-Our building is open from 7:30 a.m. until 3:30 p.m.
-If your student is on campus before or after that time, there is no adult supervision.
-Regular breakfast hours are 7:30 - 8:00 a.m. every morning.
-The first bell will ring at 8:00 a.m. and instruction begins; the tardy bell will ring at 8:05 a.m.
-Any student who is not in his/her classroom by 8:05 a.m. is tardy.
+Regular breakfast hours are 7:30-7:55 a.m. every morning.
+The first bell will ring at 7:55 a.m. and instruction begins; the tardy bell will ring at 8:00 a.m.
+Any student who is not in his/her classroom by 8:00 a.m. is tardy.
 It is most important that students arrive at school on time.
-When students arrive after teachers begin the day, it causes an interruption of classroom instruction; instructional time at Clinch County Elementary is valued.
-Dismissal is at 2:50 p.m. for all students.
+When students arrive after teachers begin the day, it causes an interruption of classroom instruction; instructional time at Clinch County Middle School is valued.
+Dismissal begins at 2:50 p.m.
 Students feel safe and confident when they go home the same way every day.
 If it becomes NECESSARY to change the way your child goes home or for your child to ride a different bus, you must send a written note or call the school BEFORE 2:00 p.m.
 The building will be closed to students at 3:30 p.m.
 At NO time after 3:30 p.m. should a student remain in the building or on campus unless they are under a teacher's supervision.